astorfi/CNTK-World/docs/tutorials/installation/README.rst

 .. _Open MPI: https://www.open-mpi.org/

 `Open MPI`_ is a **High Performance Message Passing Library**.
-It is an important part of manual installation of CNTK for having a better performance and make the most of it.
+It is an important part of the manual installation of CNTK for having a better performance and make the most of it.

 The procedure for Open MPI installation is as below: